dylanhearnedh-eng/Data-Scraping-Project/README.md

 # Data-Scraping-Project
-Scrapping football data from wikipedia to update the premier league table
+Scraping football data from wikipedia to update the premier league table